Indianapolis Car Accident Attorneys

 You should also report the accident to the police as soon as possible.
 By law, you are required to report any accident in Indiana that results in bodily injury, death, or property damage of more than $1,000.
 You may also need to report an accident based on the city in which it occurs, as well as your insurance requirements, regardless of whether one of the first three requirements was met.
 Note that if a law enforcement officer came to the scene of the crash, they will have filed an accident report on your behalf.

-After your doctor’s visit and after reporting the accident to the police, you will want to consult a lawyer to begin an investigative review of your accident and personal injury case.
+After your doctor’s visit and after reporting the accident to the police, you will want to consult a car accident lawyer in Indianapolis to begin an investigative review of your accident and personal injury case.
 An attorney will be able to gather applicable evidence and communicate with the insurance company on your behalf.
 It is important that you provide your attorney with any information or evidence you have regarding the crash, such as the other driver’s name and insurance information, copies of the police report, copies of your medical records, pictures of the accident scene/your injuries, and more.

 When you consult a lawyer, you will want to seek compensation for medical expenses and any loss you may suffer due to your personal injury.
 If you have lost a loved one in an accident, you will want to seek compensation for funeral expenses and other related losses.